Spanish Modernist literature: Literary Modernism in Spain: context

 In Literature, the precursor of Modernism in Spain was Realism.

 The disaster of the 98

 The Spanish–American War, known in Spain as the Disaster of the 98 or War of Cuba, arose between Spain and the United States in 1898, during the regency of María Cristina, widow of the king Alfonso XII.
 For Spain it meant the loss of the overseas colonies and the end of the formerly powerful Spanish empire.

 The Regenerationism

 The intellectual movement that thinks objectively and scientifically about the causes of the decadence of Spain as a nation between the 19th and the 20th century is called Regenerationism.
 It expresses a pessimist judgement about Spain.
-The regenerationist intellectuals divulgated their studies in journals with a big diffusion, so the movement expanded.
+The regenerationist intellectuals divulged their studies in journals with a big diffusion, so the movement expanded.

 The Free Institution of Education

 Among the organisms of great importance at this time, it is possible to emphasize the Free Institution of Education, founded in Madrid in 1876 by the university professor and thinker Francisco Giner de los Ríos.
 With philosophical ideas of German origin, he undertook a hard work of cultural modernization of Spain, in education and investigation.
 His pro-European character was very influential during the 20th century, particularly during the Second Republic, that welcomed his reformist ideals willingly.
 In 1939 the Institution disappeared, strongly repressed by the winners of the Civil War.
 Whatsoever, a decidedly modern thought was spread mainly between the bourgeoisie, class which will display the most important authors of the 20th century.